Yasaman621-laval/MAPSPEN/README.md

 ##📚 Citation
 If you use this package in your research, please cite:

 Tahernezhad, Y. (2025).
-Development of Novel Statistical Methods for Genetic Architecture Estimation and Polygenic Risk Score Construction Across Traits, Populations, and Sexes.
+DMAPSPEN: Multi-Ancestry Penalized Regression Framework for PRS Construction.
 PhD Thesis, Université Laval.

 ---